FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 ### 4.2.
 SSL {#ssl}

+**NOTE:** We use the term SSL but in reality, we are talking specifically about TLS v1.2 or newer.
+SSL and earlier versions of TLS are no longer considered secure and many browsers will refuse to connect to websites and services that use them.

-The first level of defense for any application is to use SSL (we use the term SSL to mean both SSL and TLS) for all network traffic to the web server.
+The first level of defense for any application is to use SSL for all network traffic to the web server.
 Without SSL encryption, a hacker could intercept network traffic in and out of the server and store it.
 Since this network traffic would contain usernames, passwords and other user data this would generally be the same level of breach as a hacker gaining access to the user database.

 <div class="card float-md-right callout ml-md-3 mb-3">
 <div class="card-header bg-info text-white">GUIDELINE</div>